archphile/recipe/files/I2S_Dacs_Readme.txt

                                 that does not result in clipping/distortion!)
+        slave                   Force DAC+ Pro into slave mode, using Pi as master for bit clock and frame clock. leds_off                If set to 'true' the onboard indicator LEDs are switched off at all times.

+Name:   hifiberry-dacplusadc
+Info:   Configures the HifiBerry DAC+ADC audio card
+Load:   dtoverlay=hifiberry-dacplusadc,<param>=<val>
+Params: 24db_digital_gain       Allow gain to be applied via the PCM512x codec
+                                Digital volume control.
+Enable with
+                                "dtoverlay=hifiberry-dacplus,24db_digital_gain"
+                                (The default behaviour is that the Digital volume control is limited to a maximum of 0dB. ie. it can attenuate but not provide gain.
+For most users, this will be desired as it will prevent clipping.
+By appending the 24dB_digital_gain parameter, the Digital
+                                volume control will allow up to 24dB of gain.
+If this parameter is enabled, it is the responsibility of the user to ensure that the Digital volume control is set to a value that does not result in clipping/distortion!)
-        slave                   Force DAC+ Pro into slave mode, using Pi as master for bit clock and frame clock.
+        slave                   Force DAC+ Pro into slave mode, using Pi as master for bit clock and frame clock. leds_off                If set to 'true' the onboard indicator LEDs are switched off at all times.

+Name:   hifiberry-dacplusadcpro
+Info:   Configures the HifiBerry DAC+ADC PRO audio card
+Load:   dtoverlay=hifiberry-dacplusadcpro,<param>=<val>
+Params: 24db_digital_gain       Allow gain to be applied via the PCM512x codec
+                                Digital volume control.
+Enable with
+                                "dtoverlay=hifiberry-dacplusadcpro,24db_digital_gain"
+                                (The default behaviour is that the Digital volume control is limited to a maximum of 0dB. ie. it can attenuate but not provide gain.
+For most users, this will be desired as it will prevent clipping.
+By appending the 24dB_digital_gain parameter, the Digital
+                                volume control will allow up to 24dB of gain.
+If this parameter is enabled, it is the responsibility of the user to ensure that the Digital volume control is set to a value that does not result in clipping/distortion!)
+        slave                   Force DAC+ADC Pro into slave mode, using Pi as master for bit clock and frame clock. leds_off                If set to 'true' the onboard indicator LEDs are switched off at all times.

+Name:   hifiberry-dacplusdsp
+Info:   Configures the HifiBerry DAC+DSP audio card
+Load:   dtoverlay=hifiberry-dacplusdsp
+Params: <None>

+Name:   hifiberry-dacplushd
+Info:   Configures the HifiBerry DAC+ HD audio card
+Load:   dtoverlay=hifiberry-dacplushd
+Params: <None>

 Name:   hifiberry-digi